update May 2013; dimensions

 Different speaker models come

-to remove some of the original mounting pegs.
-Don't break them
+have to remove some of the original mounting pegs.
+Don't break

-will unscrew - this is done from the FRONT of the speaker baffle -
+them off!
+They will unscrew - this is done from the FRONT of the

-at the cross-heads, and remember they're reverse thread,
+page) to get at the cross-heads, and remember they're reverse

-clockwise to get them out.
-(That's the wood-thread which is
+thread, so turn them clockwise to get them out.
+(That's the

 The Original Speaker

 The standard-model factory-fitted speaker was Fender part number 019465.
 In the early days it was made by Pyle and had a smaller magnet assembly.
-That part number didn't change when Fender changed to Eminence.
+That part number didn't' change when Fender changed to Eminence.
 I don't think there's much difference in the sound, and it definitely makes no difference to the value of the amp.
+Two of these were used in the 100W Twin Reverb II, so I assume they're rated at 50W.
 The Eminence weighs about 3Kg (6.6lb).
 There's a range of amp serial numbers running from F309xxx to F312xxx (includes part of 1983 and part of 1984) where it could be a Pyle or an Eminence.
 Maybe there was a time when they had Ps and Es on the shelf, all mixed up.
 And I already know the serial numbers weren't issued consecutively.
 Maybe both kinds of randomness were in operation at the same time.

 speaker from start of production